learning-software-engineering/learning-software-engineering.github.io/Topics/Product_Management.md

 * To keep everyone in the loop about the project’s progress, Irene’s team held weekly 30-min calls so team members could align on the tasks they needed to complete, as well as identify any potential blockers.
 * Irene’s team was able to react swiftly and effectively to the changes brought on by COVID-19 by first reviewing an existing product roadmap they had, which allowed everyone on the team to have a common document for reference as they made their decisions and reviewed timelines.

-Irene sees the pandemic as transformative, allowing unprecedented work flexibilit.
+Irene sees the pandemic as transformative, allowing unprecedented work flexibility.
 She finds that the newly added option of working remotely adds value to her work and increases the potential of teams.
 She believes that by incorporating some of these strategies, many product managers will be able mirror her success.

 #### Case Study 2 - Working Remotely: